You try to open Precision X1, but it closes itself after the splash screen, and the main window won’t open at all.

 You have to do this every time you restart the computer or reconnect the TV.

-These are the tweaks I use every time I set up a Windows laptop, to make it faster, more power-efficient (better battery life), and less annoying.
-Some of these are pretty standard and well known; but the tweaks get more nuanced or hardcore as you go down the article.
+These are the tweaks I use every time I set up a Windows laptop, to make it faster, more power-efficient, and less annoying.
+Some of these are pretty standard and well known; others are more advanced and thorough.

 Fresh Windows Installation

 - Back up your files.
-If your laptop comes with a display calibration profile (like Razer Blade), then find the ICC file in Windows\system32\spool\drivers\color and back it up.
+If your laptop comes with a display calibration profile (like Razer Blade), then find the ICC file in Windows\system32\spool\drivers\color and back it up to reinstall it later.

 - Use the Windows Media Creation Tool to make an installation USB drive.

-- If you want features like Group Policy Editor (helpful but not absolutely necessary for some tweaks below), you'll want to install the Pro version instead.
+- If you want features like Group Policy Editor (helpful for some tweaks below), you'll want to install the Pro version instead.
 In this case, download this ei.cfg file (right click, save link as) and put it in the \Sources folder of the created install disk.
 Putting this config file there enables the option to choose a different Windows edition.
-You'll need a Pro license (or some less lawful equivalent) to activate Windows 10 Pro.
+You'll need a license for Windows 10 Pro.

-- In the installer, make sure you choose the "Custom" option instead of "Upgrade", and delete all the partitions.
+- Go through the installer.
+While doing so, make sure you choose the "Custom" option instead of "Upgrade", and delete all the partitions.
 Choose to install Windows in the resulting unallocated space—it will set up the partitions for you.

 Reduce Startup Programs

-Benefits: Make Windows start up faster by not allowing unnecessary programs to automatically launch.
+Make Windows start up faster by disallowing unnecessary programs to automatically launch.